Florida Boating Course Details

 Refund & Payment Policy

-You have up to 6 (six) months to complete the online course and test.
+You have up to 90 days to complete the online course and test.
 If you do not complete the course within the allotted time, re-registration (and a new payment of the course fee) will be required.
 No refunds will be given if you have completed the course.
 Please review our refund policy for more information.

 Testing Policy